Detailed Action

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the claimed first predetermined duration comprised between 30 and 120 seconds, and the claimed first operating speed being between 50 and 70% of the rated operating speed of the at least one power shaft of the gas turbine, as it is not inventive to discover the optimum workable range by routine experimentation as suggested by SWANN ([0076-0078]).

-SWANN in view of MARIOTTO does not teach wherein said second predetermined duration is comprised between 60 and 300 seconds, and wherein said second operating speed is comprised between 5 and 15% of the rated operating speed of said at least one power shaft of said gas turbine.
+Regarding claim 8, SWANN in view of Hon and MARIOTTO does not teach wherein the second predetermined duration (t3) is comprised between 60 and 300 seconds, and during which the second operating speed (N2) is comprised between 5 and 15% of the rated operating speed (Nref) of the power shaft of the gas turbine.

-Therefore, an ordinary skilled worker would recognize that the rotating speed and rotating duration are results-effective variables that controls engine temperature.
-Thus, the claimed limitation, “the second predetermined duration is comprised between 60 and 300 seconds, and the second operating speed is comprised between 5 and 15% of the rated operating speed of the at least one power shaft of the gas turbine”, is found to be an obvious optimization of the prior art obtainable by an ordinary skilled worker through routine experimentation.
+Therefore, an ordinary skilled worker would recognize that the second operating speed and the second predetermined duration are results-effective variables that control the temperature of the gas turbine.
+Thus, the claimed limitation, “the second predetermined duration (t3) is comprised between 60 and 300 seconds, and during which the second operating speed (N2) is comprised between 5 and 15% of the rated operating speed (Nref) of the power shaft of the gas turbine”, is found to be an obvious optimization of the prior art obtainable by an ordinary skilled worker through routine experimentation.

-Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the second predetermined duration of SWANN in view of MARIOTTO to be between 60 and 300 seconds and the second operating speed of SWANN in view of MARIOTTO to be between 5 and 15% of the rated operating speed, as it involves only adjusting an electrical energy provided to the electrical machine of SWANN in view of MARIOTTO as taught by TOMESCU ([0029 and 0032]).
+Further, it appears that one of ordinary skill in the art would have had a reasonable expectation of success in modifying the second predetermined duration of SWANN in view of Hon and MARIOTTO to be between 60 and 300 seconds and modifying the second operating speed of SWANN in view of Hon and MARIOTTO to be between 5 and 15% of the rated operating speed and, as it involves only adjusting the amount of the electric power provided to the reversible electric machine of SWANN in view of Hon and MARIOTTO as taught by Hon ([0091-0092]).

 "[W]here the general conditions of a claim are disclosed in the prior art, it is not inventive to discover the optimum or workable ranges by routine experimentation", In re Aller, 220 F.2d 454, 456, 105 USPQ 233, 235 (CCPA 1955).
 The presence of a known result-effective variable would be a motivation for a person of ordinary skill in the art to experiment to reach another workable product or process.
 See KSR; MPEP 2144.05(II)(B).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the claimed second predetermined duration being between 60 and 300 seconds and claimed the second operating speed being between 5 and 15% of the rated operating speed, as it is not inventive to discover the optimum workable range by routine experimentation as suggested by TOMESCU ([0005]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to make the claimed second predetermined duration comprised between 60 and 300 seconds, and the claimed second operating speed being between 5 and 15% of the rated operating speed of the power shaft of the gas turbine, as it is not inventive to discover the optimum workable range by routine experimentation as suggested by Hon ([0076-0078]).

 Response to Arguments

-III. regarding the art rejection, Applicant’s argument is moot because it does not apply to the new combination of the new references and the previously applied reference being used in the current office action, necessitated by amendment.
-However, to the extent possible, Applicant's argument has been addressed above, at the appropriate locations.
+Applicant's arguments filed 04/17/2026 have been fully considered but they are moot because the arguments do not apply to the new combination of the previously applied references and the new reference being used in the current office action, necessitated by amendment.
+However, to the extent possible, Applicant's arguments have been addressed above, at the appropriate locations.

 Conclusion